jomurgel/intro-to-dev/reactjs/README.md

 - [What is React.js](what-is-react) — A quick primer for React.js.
 - [Setting up a Local from Scratch](setup) — Learn to set up a React.js site from scratch without using [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html).
 - [Components](learn-components) — Working with an understanding components, props, and state.
-- [Javascript Functions](javascript-functions) — Using JavaScript Functions — A walkthrough of setting up, binding, and utilizing functions in React.
+- [Javascript Functions](javascript-functions) — A walkthrough of setting up, binding, and utilizing functions in React.
 - React Hooks — Understanding the function of available React Hooks and what they attempt to accomplish.
 - Updating React — Converting Class Components to Functional Components.
 - Context API — Understand the React Context API and Add a simple custom theme for consumption.